baianat/vuse/README.md

   methods: {
     onSave (builder) {
       // you can use 'preview', 'pwa' or 'json' strings
-      // 'json' is the default exproting mode builder.export('preview');
+      // 'json' is the default exporting mode builder.export('preview');
     }
   }